 Performance tuning and capacity planning for Red Hat Enterprise Linux

-Red Hat Performance Tuning: Linux in Physical, Virtual, and Cloud with exam (RH443) teaches and validates skills related to the methodology of performance tuning for senior Linux® system administrators.
-This offering discusses system architecture with an emphasis on understanding its implications on system performance, performance adjustments, open source benchmarking utilities, networking performance, and tuning configurations for specific server use cases and workloads.
+Red Hat Performance Tuning: Linux in Physical, Virtual, and Cloud (RH422) teaches senior Linux® system administrators the methodology of performance tuning.
+This course discusses system architecture with an emphasis on understanding its implications on system performance, performance adjustments, open source benchmarking utilities, networking performance, and tuning configurations for specific server use cases and workloads.

 This course is based on Red Hat® Enterprise Linux 8.